morassman/atom-commander/README.md

 Key|Action
 ---|---
 Enter|Open highlighted item.
 If it's a file then it will be opened in the editor.
-Backspace|Navigate to the parent directory.
+Backspace|Navigate to the parent folder.
 Left|Highlight the first item.
 Right|Highlight the last item.
 Tab|Switch to the other pane.